Meet the Ivy Leaguer leading Penn State's life after Saquon Barkley

 Rahne soon realized Snyder's rationale: Practices are scripted down to the second, so why shouldn't meetings require the same level of care?

-"That's what's made him great, the attention to detail and the organization and never being satisfied," said Rahne, who also adopted Snyder's practice of handwriting letters.
+"That's what's made him great: the attention to detail and the organization and never being satisfied," said Rahne, who also adopted Snyder's practice of handwriting letters.
 "Unless you're organized, you're going to forget something.
 And that's the thing that's going to come back and beat you by one point."

 One point separated Penn State from Ohio State in October.
 The following week, three points separated Penn State from Michigan State, a loss that effectively ended the Nittany Lions' chances of defending their Big Ten title.
 Penn State led the FBS in average point differential at 24.6, but it couldn't chase down the points that mattered most in the games that mattered most.

-Still, the Lions are 20-3 in their past 23 contests, the program's best stretch since another 20-3 surge between 1993 and 1995.
+Still, the Lions are 20-3 in their past 23 contests, the program's best stretch since a 20-3 surge between 1993 and 1995.
 The offense has been the biggest reason why, providing not only production but entertainment, pace and big plays.
 Rahne's task is to help the record-setting unit sustain and, ultimately, close the small but difficult gap separating Penn State from the College Football Playoff.

-This spring, the biggest question is whether the offense keeps rolling without two key figures: Joe Moorhead, arguably the nation's most impactful coordinator hire in the past two seasons, who left to lead Mississippi State's program; and Saquon Barkley, the All-America running back who cemented himself as a program great and will be one of the first names -- and perhaps the first -- called April 26 at the NFL draft.
+This spring, the biggest question is whether the offense keeps rolling without two key figures: Joe Moorhead, arguably the nation's most impactful coordinator hire in the past two seasons, who left to lead Mississippi State's program; and Saquon Barkley, the All-America running back who cemented himself as a program great and will be one of the first names -- perhaps the first -- called April 26 at the NFL draft.
 Penn State also loses tight end Mike Gesicki, another possible first-round pick, and receiving yards leader DaeSean Hamilton.

 Rahne, a 37-year-old former Cornell quarterback, begins his first coordinator stint after splitting the past four seasons coaching Penn State's tight ends and quarterbacks.
 Head coach James Franklin wanted continuity with the scheme and promoted Rahne, who first worked for him as a graduate assistant at Kansas State in 2006.
 Although Rahne most recently coached PSU's tight ends, he also recruited every quarterback on the roster, including Trace McSorley, who has 7,184 pass yards and 57 touchdowns in the past two seasons.